 Nitrogen fixing plant growth-promoting bacteria (PGPB) provide a wide range of benefits to the plants and also act as a potential source of nitrogen for sustainable crop production as well as maintaining soil fertility (Rogers and Oldroyd, 2014; Singh et al., 2017).
-Nitrogen-fixing PGPB transform inert atmospheric nitrogen (N_2) to ammonia (Bakulin et al., 2007) and are grouped into free-living bacteria (Azotobacter and Azospirillium) and symbionts such as Rhizobium, Frankia and Azolla (Gupta, 2004).
-Along with nitrogen-fixation, many soil micro-organisms have been reported to promote plant growth, suppress pathogens and improve abiotic stress tolerance (Paungfoo-Lonhienne et al., 2014).
+Nitrogen-fixing PGPB transform inert atmospheric nitrogen (N2) to ammonia (Bakulin et al., 2007) and they are grouped into free-living bacteria (Azotobacter and Azospirillium) and symbionts such as Rhizobium, Frankia and Azolla (Gupta, 2004).
+Along with nitrogen-fixation, many soil micro-organisms have been reported to promote plant growth, suppress pathogen effect and improve the tolerance to abiotic stress (Paungfoo-Lonhienne et al., 2014).

-Diazotrophic free-living bacteria are known to contribute up to 20 kilograms per hectare per year in cereals, and in cereals rotation cropping system about 30-50% of the total nitrogen needs (Vadakattu and Paterson, 2006).
+Diazotrophic free-living bacteria contribute up to 20 kilograms per hectare per year in cereal crop yields, and cereals rotational cropping systems with about 30-50% of the total nitrogen needs (Vadakattu and Paterson, 2006).
 Several groups of soil and root-associated nitrogen-fixing microorganisms such as Azotobacter vinelandii (Sahoo et al., 2014), Azospirillum brasilense, Azospirillum zeae and Pseudomonas stutzeri (Venieraki et al., 2011), Acetobacter diazotrophicus have been known to fix the nitrogen in different crops and stimulate plant growth (Boddey et al., 1995).